Cherweijie/CS3219_OTOTAssignment/README.md

 7. The page should display `{"status":"success","message":"Contacts retrieved successfully","data":[]}`.
 8. You are now ready to use Postman to perform `GET`, `POST`, `PUT` and `DELETE`.

-## Running a simple Javascript backend REST API to GET and POST
+## Task B1: Running a simple Javascript backend REST API to GET and POST

 1. Launch Postman
 2. Upon successful launch, enter http://localhost:8080/api/contacts as the request URL.